Dapize-Mo/boilerfuel-calorie-tracker/SECURITY.md

 # Security Notice

-## ✅ Credential Exposure Incident - RESOLVED
+## ✅ Credential Exposure Incident - GIT HISTORY CLEANED

 **IMPORTANT:** On October 1st, 2025, PostgreSQL database credentials were accidentally exposed in the Git history.

-**Status:** Credentials have been sanitized from the working tree.
-Git history still contains exposed credentials.
+**Status:** ✅ Git history has been cleaned!
+All exposed credentials have been removed from all commits using git-filter-repo.

 ---